GeetaSakthivel/CODSOFT_-Calculator-project/README.md

 ## Technologies Used
 => HTML: Structure of the calculator.

 => CSS: Styling for the calculator layout, buttons, and overall design.

 => JavaScript: Core functionality of the calculator, including handling input, performing calculations, and updating the display.

 ## Installation
 To use this project on your local machine:

 Clone the repository or download the source code:

+## Usage
+1. Enter numbers by clicking the respective buttons on the calculator.

+2. Perform operations by clicking on the operators (+, -, x, /).

+3.Use the DEL button to delete the last entered number or operator.

+4.Use the AC button to clear the entire input screen.

+5.Click the = button to evaluate the expression.
+Project Structure